krit2001/Alchemical-Free-Energy-Calculations-Barnase-Barstar-Complex-/README.md

 The interface features a critical salt-bridge network.
 Specifically, **Aspartate 39 on Barstar** (indexed as Asp149 in the complex) forms a strong hydrogen-bonded salt bridge with **Histidine 102 on Barnase**.

 *   **Experimental Context:** Seminal work by *Schreiber & Fersht (J. Mol.
 Biol, 1995)* utilized alanine scanning mutagenesis to map the energetic epitope of the interface.
 They determined that removing the charge at this position significantly reduces binding affinity.
-*   **Study Objective:** This project aims to computationally replicate this "hotspot" effect.
+*   **Study Objective:** This project aims to replicate this "hotspot" effect computationally.
 By alchemically transforming Asp $\to$ Ala, I eliminate the specific salt-bridge interaction.
 A positive $\Delta\Delta G_{bind}$ (destabilization) comparable to experimental ranges validates the accuracy of the chosen force field (Amber99SB) and the non-equilibrium/slow-growth protocol.

 ## 🛠️ Methodology